weiqichu/weiqichu.github.io/_pages/research.md

 Dynamics on networks
 --
 My works stand at the intersection of networks and dynamics.
-I like to develop and include modeling and analysis of opinion dynamics on hypergraphs [1] and temporal graphs [2] with the aim to bridge agent-based (microscopic) and density-based (macroscopic) descriptions.
+In particular, I am interested in opinion-dynamics models on complex networks and their mathematical properties and essence.
+I also strive to investigate how to relate and unite dynamics on networks using agent-based (microscopic) and density-based (macroscopic) descriptions.
+Past and ongoing projects include:
 * A density-based opinion model on hypergraphs
 * Non-Markovian opinion dynamics on temporal graphs
 * Mean-field approximation of density-based opinion models

-Inference from data
+Inference from (partially observed) data
 --
 The parameters of many models play an essential role in shaping the behaviors of dynamics.
-Instead of choosing them based on empirical methods, I approach the problem from an “inverse” perspective and seek methods that identify the intrinsic properties of the system from data.
-My works include providing theoretical guarantees to ensure the identifiability of kernel functions and reconstructing the kernels numerically from partial observations in the context of both the mean-field description and the agent-based models (ongoing work).
+I seek methods that identify the intrinsic properties of the system from data or partially observed data.
+My works include developing theoretical guarantees of the inference method and designing fast and scalable algorithms.
 * Inference of interaction kernels of a mean-field opinion model
+* Non-parametric inference of dynamics of inter-connected systems